Wittline/uber-expenses-tracking/docs/README.md

   - Create a new Notebook
   - Go to -> Connect -> "Connect to local runtime" -> Paste the url copied from the last step and put it in Backend URL -> connect
 - Please copy and paste the content of the file in this repository or upload it to your colab local env: ***AWS-IAC-IAM-EC2-S3-Redshift.ipynb***
+  - Clone this repository https://github.com/Wittline/Uber-expenses-tracking.git, this will download the **dags** folder and the **docker-compose.yaml** file, and other files needed for this project.
   - Create the required S3 buckets
     - uber-tracking-expenses-bucket-s3
     - airflow-runs-receipts